OTHGMars/Torque3D/Engine/lib/cefproc/README.md

    * Configure and generate your project.
    * Build the solution in VS. Be sure to also build the INSTALL project, as it will copy the binaries and resources needed by cef into your game directory.

 3. Start using html guis.
-For a quick-start, copy the webCtrlDemo directory from Templates/Modules to your game/data directory.
+The install scripts copied the webCtrlDemo Module to your game/data directory.
+The demo provides gui based examples of interaction with the GuiWebCtrl and WebURLRequest objects.

 ## Linux